 Professional Designated Exam Level 4 Course (PDE 4)

 Real Estate legislation requires all estate agents to be found competent by the Estate Agents Affairs Board in the PDE 4 exam before they can be issued with a full status fidelity fund certificate.
 PropAcademy’s online PDE4 course can help you get it right, the first time.

-This online non-verifiable CPD course covers the decisions a winner makes to win and achieve pre-set goals.
-The course includes video, supporting reading material and a multiple choice quiz, and will earn you 1 point in the Personal Development category.
+This online non-verifiable CPD course covers the corporate social investment regulated category.
+The course includes reading material and a multiple choice quiz, and will earn you 1 CPD point in the Corporate Social Investment category.

 Mentoring Your Intern Estate Agent Non-Verifiable CPD Course

 This online non-verifiable CPD course covers the mentoring and coaching regulated category and will earn you 1 CPD point.
 The course is clear, to the point, and will cover everything a principal agent and full status agent of three years or more must now.